The Gilded Cage (The Avengers)

 "The Gilded Cage" is the seventh episode of the third series of the 1960s cult British spy-fi television series The Avengers, starring Patrick Macnee and Honor Blackman.
 It was first broadcast by ABC on 9 November 1963.
 The episode was directed by Bill Bain and written by Roger Marshall.

 Plot

 Steed and Cathy set out to snare criminal mastermind John P. Spagge using a gold bullion robbery as bait.
-Postal cards and a gas figure prominently.